Union (1799 ship)

 Union was a ship that first appeared in records in 1799.
 She made one voyage as a slave ship in the triangular trade in enslaved people but foundered on her way home.

 Career

 Union appeared in the 1800 volume of the Register of Shipping (RS).

 Captain Thomas Moffat acquired a letter of marque on 9 December 1799.
 Captain Thomas Mollett sailed Union from London on 26 December 1799.
+In 1799, 156 vessels sailed from English ports, bound for Africa to participate in the acquisition and transport of enslaved people; 17 of these vessels sailed from London.

 Union acquired captives at Accra and arrived at Demerara on 30 October 1800 with 384 captives.